No898/ruby-rails-journey/README.md

 ### `/ruby-cli/ai-terminal`

-A simple Ruby terminal chatbot that connects to OpenRouter’s LLM APIs (e.g. Gemini 2.0 Flash, DeepSeek) using HTTP requests and environment variables.
+A simple Ruby terminal chatbot that connects to OpenRouter's LLM APIs (e.g. Gemini 2.0 Flash, DeepSeek) using HTTP requests and environment variables.
 Designed to explore how to work with APIs, handle `.env`, and build interactive CLI tools in pure Ruby.

 ### `/exercism/ruby`